Pranay01101/health-challenge-tracker/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Code Coverage

+To view the code coverage report, run `ng test --coverage` after running the unit tests.
+The coverage report will be generated in the `coverage` directory.

+## Hosted Web App

+You can view the hosted web application at [Heroku](https://your-heroku-app-url.herokuapp.com/).

+## GitHub Repository

+The GitHub repository for this project is available at [https://github.com/Pranay01101/health-challenge-tracker](https://github.com/Pranay01101/health-challenge-tracker).

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.